jparyani/mediagoblin/docs/git.rst

 How to send us your changes
 ---------------------------

-There are three ways to let us know how to get it:
+There are two ways to let us know how to get it:

 1. *(preferred)* **push changes to publicly available git clone and let us know where to find it**